-The aforementioned survey papers have given interesting reviews related to the filed of fault diagnosis and prognosis, but they have the following limitations: 1) Most of the existing survey papers \cite{zhao2019deep, khan2018review, zhang2019machine, hoang2019survey, liu2018artificial, katipamula2005methods, baltazar2018review, remadna2018overview, lei2018machinery} only focus on reviewing the existing fault diagnosis and/or prognosis approaches, most of which are equipment specific.
+The aforementioned survey papers have given interesting reviews related to the field of fault diagnosis and prognosis, however, they suffer from the following limitations: 1) Most of the existing survey papers \cite{zhao2019deep, khan2018review, zhang2019machine, hoang2019survey, liu2018artificial, katipamula2005methods, baltazar2018review, remadna2018overview, lei2018machinery} only focus on reviewing the existing fault diagnosis and/or prognosis approaches, most of which are equipment specific.
 There is no clear way provided to select, design or implement a holistic PdM system.
-In contrast, this paper fills this gap to provide a high-level view of PdM for readers.
-We comprehensively review the work done so far in this field from the architectural perspective and make clear that what kinds of modules and techniques are needed in a PdM system.
-2) Although PdM aims to prevent unexpected outages, improve overall reliability and reduce operating costs, there is no existing survey paper to summarize the mathematical models for the purposes of PdM.
-In this paper, the cost, availability/reliability and multi-objective models will be covered.
-3) Due to the rapid development of deep learning, many new DL based approaches (e.g., generative adversarial network, transfer learning, deep reinforcement learning, etc.) have been applied in the filed of PdM.
-Therefore, a new review is required to cover the advancements of this field in recent years (especially from $2015$ to $2019$).
+In contrast, our paper bridges this gap to provide a high-level view of PdM for readers.
+We comprehensively review the work done so far in this field from the architectural perspective and present that what kinds of modules and techniques are required in a PdM system.
+2) Although PdM aims to prevent unexpected outages, improve overall reliability and reduce operating costs, there is no existing survey paper to summarize the mathematical models for the maintenance purposes of PdM.
+In our paper, the cost, availability/reliability and multi-objective models will be covered.
+3) Due to the rapid development of DL, many new DL based approaches (e.g., generative adversarial network, transfer learning, deep reinforcement learning, etc.) have been applied in the field of PdM.
+Therefore, a comprehensive survey is in urgent need to cover the advancements of this field in recent years (especially from $2015$ to $2020$).